SFZC-WebOps/2505-dta-gtm-audit-fixes/2505-dta-gtm-updates-troubleshooting-memory.md

 The contents of the following documents are now fully integrated into this file as structured tasks:
 - `2505-gta-classy-gtm-memory.md`
 - `2505-dta-Clarity-heatmaps-memory.md`
+- `sfzc.org Mail - Checking on Cookiebot.pdf`

-This file is now the canonical project memory document.
+This file is the canonical working memory.

 ---